 Image © Cody York

-Whether you call it Dyngus Day, Wet Monday or Smigus Dyngus, Cleveland is celebrating outdoors in Gordon Square, at the Gordon Green Event Center on Monday, April 18 from 10 am to 8 pm.
-Join us in their outdoor space for the party, polka and piwo you love!
+Whether you call it Dyngus Day, Wet Monday or Smigus Dyngus, Cleveland is celebrating outdoors in Gordon Square, at the Gordon Green Event Center and bars throughout The Land on Monday, April 10 from 10 a.m. to 8 p.m.
+Join indoors and out for the party and all the polka, paczki and piwo you love!

-Presented by The Ohio Lottery, Dyngus Day will be filled with Polish dancing, vendors, paczki and will be a day of traditions and celebration!
+Dyngus Day will be filled with Polish dancing, vendors and delicious polish food for a day of traditions and celebration!
 For those who can’t attend the in-person events, festivities will be live-streamed on Facebook

 What Is Dyngus Day?